 "They are not just providing treatment," Tiffany says.
 "They're giving families understanding, connection, and a place where we know we're not alone."

 NVforHD's annual charity golf tournament — May 29, 2026 at Gray's Crossing Golf Club, Truckee, CA — raises funds directly for the UC Davis HD Center of Excellence.
+Every dollar goes to the clinic.
 Join us or donate →